|« PreviousNext »|

 Delay queues are similar to visibility timeouts in that both features make messages unavailable to consumers for a specific period of time.
 The difference between delay queues and visibility timeouts is that for delay queues, a message is hidden when it is first added to the queue, whereas for visibility timeouts, a message is hidden only after a message is retrieved from the queue.
 The following figure illustrates the relationship between delay queues and visibility timeouts.

 There is a 120,000 limit for the number of inflight messages per queue.
-Messages are inflight after they have been received by the queue, but have not yet been deleted from the queue.
+Messages are inflight after they have been received from the queue by a consuming component, but have not yet been deleted from the queue.
 If you reach the 120,000 limit, you will receive an OverLimit error message from Amazon SQS.
 To help avoid reaching the limit, you should delete the messages from the queue after they have been processed.
 You can also increase the number of queues you use to process the messages.

 To set delay seconds on individual messages, rather than for an entire queue, use message timers.
 If you send a message with a message timer, Amazon SQS uses the message timer's delay seconds value instead of the delay queue's delay seconds value.
 For more information, see Amazon SQS Message Timers.